VineyS/python_discord_logger_rewrite/README.md

-# python_discord_logger_rewrite
+# python_discord_logger_rewrite.
-https://github.com/chinnichaitanya/python-discord-logger is the original owner of this module and repository.
----
-this version is intended for personal use only this version removes some requirements like Host which i don't like at all
----
+Disclaimer: This module is rewritten edition of https://github.com/chinnichaitanya/python-discord-logger.

+Kindly Install the above link module for the use of discord_logger module.
+This version is just a rewritten edition as I have made few changes in it.

 Refer: https://github.com/chinnichaitanya/python-discord-logger

-the above link is the original owner of this module.
-Kindly use that :)
+The above link is the original owner of this module.